RakhithJK/dbeaver-dbeaver-wiki/AWS-Credentials.md

 ### Access keys

-It is the most simple way to authenticate.
+It is the most straightforward way to authenticate.
 You only need to enter the IAM user access key and secret key.
 You can save them locally or (more securely) enter them every time you connect to a database.

 Official AWS instructions: [Managing access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)